 Grieving the loss of a baby that dies in the womb is a silent form of bereavement.
 Whether the baby dies early in the pregnancy (miscarriage) or late in the pregnancy (stillbirth), the loss is real and painful.
-Finding healthy ways to grieve can be a challenge.
+Finding healthy ways to grieve for an unborn baby can be a challenge, but here are some tips that should help.

 A miscarriage occurs when a baby dies in the womb before the 20th week of gestation.
 The American Pregnancy Association reports that around 10-25 percent of all recognized pregnancies end in miscarriage, usually within the first three months of gestation.
 The cause of miscarriage usually cannot be determined.
 If you have experienced a miscarriage, there are several ways you can grieve your loss and begin the healing process.